eweissm/Rocket-Neural-Network-Optimized-Control/ProblemFormulation.md

 ![image](https://user-images.githubusercontent.com/73143081/197682335-e5587b76-6000-4574-8021-f9fc176dd308.png)
 ![image](https://user-images.githubusercontent.com/73143081/197682344-0b3670db-97b4-470b-bba2-3beaee5950e0.png)

+ Clearly this algorithm is not perfect as seen by the spikes up in the loss and the inability of the code to significantly minimize the final velocities.
+Additionally, although not shown above, many times the program will fail entirely and diverge away from the target solution.
+There are mutliple reasons for this.
+The first is because of LBFGS does not use a line search, but instead uses a fixed step size.
+Likewise, tuning the weights and the network dimensions are difficult and lead a lot instability in the minimization.

  ### AdaMax:
+  See Adamax Optimization.ipynb for raw results

+This simulation converged
+ The graphs below shows the states of the rockets from each generation at T_max:

 EXPLAIN: different optimization programs used, how they performed, why some performed better, show results, tanh is bad